ebots-hung/CarND-Path-Planning-Project/README.md

 ### Prediction

-Preduction function is a member of Path Planning class ['pathplanning.h'].
+Preduction function is a member of Path Planning class [`pathplanning.h`].
 The goal of the prediction function is to study the surrounding environment and check the status of all the other vehicles around the ego-vehicle.
 The following situations are considered:

 * If there is a vehicle is driving in front of the ego-vehicle blocking the traffic and has a close distance from the ego-vehicle.
 * If there is a vehicle is driving to the right of the ego-vehicle at a closed distance, then making a right lane change really unsafe.